How to Cook Polish Kielbasa

 Whole kielbasa is delicious grilled!
 Cut the sausage rope into bun-length pieces, and grill for 4-6 minutes on each side.
 When they reach an internal temp of 145°F, they’re hot enough to eat!
 Place them on a roll with brown mustard, tangy sauerkraut, and diced onions.
 Perfect for a summer dinner!

-Creative Ways to Cook Polish Kielbasa
+Get Creative: More Ways to Cook Polish Kielbasa

 Go beyond the grill with these novel ways to use Polish kielbasa in your weekday meal lineup!
 Savory, simple, and sizzling.